the amount of respondents

 5.000.000 9586 384 96

-Do you wonder how we have calculated values in a table above?
-Below you will find a formula (for finite population) and explanations that will allow you to calculate sample size for any population.
+Do you wonder how we have calculated values in the table above?
+Below you will find a formula (for finite population) and explanations that will allow you to calculate the sample size for any population.

 Formula